ijemmao/workshop-ws-4-10-css-bootstrap-4-bulma/README.md

 Navigate to: https://getbootstrap.com/docs/4.0/utilities/

 Here, you'll find lots of styling options to add some personality to your page.

-Maybe a few ideas?
-You have all of these components already!
+We played with some borders and colors and came up with a few ideas.
+Here they are, but we encourage you to mix and match some colors and styles.
+Some components (like the `navbar`) have notes within their `components` page too.

 ```HTML
 <nav class="navbar navbar-expand-lg navbar-dark bg-dark">